mpaperno/MSFSTouchPortalPlugin/README.md

 * [HubHop Community Database](https://hubhop.mobiflight.com)

 ## Credits

-Originally created by Tim Lewis at https://github.com/tlewis17/MSFSTouchPortalPlugin and published under the MIT license.
+Currently maintained by Maxim Paperno at https://github.com/mpaperno/MSFSTouchPortalPlugin ; see copyright and licensing details below.

-Heavily modified by Maxim Paperno, version found at https://github.com/mpaperno/MSFSTouchPortalPlugin
+Originally created by Tim Lewis at https://github.com/tlewis17/MSFSTouchPortalPlugin and published under the MIT License.

-Uses a modified version of [TouchPortalSDK for C#](https://github.com/oddbear/TouchPortalSDK) library binaries, used under the MIT license.
-The modified source is [published here](https://github.com/mpaperno/TouchPortalSDK).
+Uses a modified version of [TouchPortalSDK for C#](https://github.com/oddbear/TouchPortalSDK) library binaries, used under the MIT License.
+The modified source is [published here](https://github.com/mpaperno/TouchPortal-CS-API).

-Uses a modified version of [SharpConfig](https://github.com/cemdervis/SharpConfig) library, used under the MIT license.
+Uses a modified version of [SharpConfig](https://github.com/cemdervis/SharpConfig) library, used under the MIT License.
 Change log is included in this repo alongside the library files.

 ## Copyright, License, and Disclaimer